Stesha Brandon, President

 A former writer-in-residence for the Richard Hugo House and past editor of Real Change newspaper, Bob's credits also include creating and producing the guerilla haiku installation SLUG, the theater project Fringe the Puyallup!, the New Orleans-Seattle arts exchange Bilocal, and the visual arts (and conservation) project Flight Path.
 As an arts presenter, Bob co-founded the Seattle Poetry Festival, curated literary and other arts programs for Bumbershoot (2004-2009), and was Program Director at Town Hall Seattle.

 Bob holds a BA from Georgetown University in English Literature, and was a Rhodes Scholarship finalist for Washington State in 1989.
-He currently runs the small business Urban Bee Company and the non-profit The Common Acre, which works to synthesize arts and agriculture.
+He was the founder of the non-profit The Common Acre, which works to synthesize arts and agriculture, and is the immediate past board president at Seattle City of Literature.
+He currently runs the small business Urban Bee Company.

 JC Sevcik holds degrees in writing from Emerson and Goddard College.
 As a digital journalist, he’s covered US News for the Daily Dot and United Press International and likes to write about social justice, the surveillance state, same-sex marriage, gender equity, the legalization of marijuana, politics, protestors, and the police behaving badly.
 His work has also appeared in the Stranger.
 He’s currently finishing his first book, a memoir about his experience in the troubled teen industry.